MartinHenoch/shrdlite-course-project/README.txt

   moved ("take" command needs all objects above the target removed, for example) and we can therefore attach a higher weight to these.
 Heuristic should be able to handle nearly all of the harder commands.
-Notably hard commands include "stack all red objects" in the complex world, and in the medium world (full disclosure: might time out on slower computers, approaches the 10sec limit).
+Notably hard commands include "stack all red objects" in the complex world, and in the medium world (full disclosure: this one might time out on slower computers, approaches the 10sec limit).
 Unable to handle "stack all yellow objects" in the complex world,  altough we're not sure that one is actually possible?